ClonedPuppy/SK_Shader_info/README.md

     //--specExp = 1

 StereoKit ships with batteries included.
-By default, a Spherical Harmonics environment is created which provides ambient ligting.
+By default, a Spherical Harmonics environment is created which provides ambient lighting.
 You can play around with this in the [StereoKit SkyDemo](https://github.com/maluoi/StereoKit/blob/master/Examples/StereoKitTest/Demos/DemoSky.cs).

 However, when working with shaders (especially light shaders!), it can sometimes be preferable to work in a completely dark environment.
 That way you can be certain that only your own shader code is affecting the materials you build.

-So let's do that next!
+Let's do that next!

-### Resetting StereoKits default lighting to a pitch black environment.
+### Resetting StereoKits default lighting to a pitch-black environment.

-First we set the Spherical Harmonics light itself to emit nothing but black
+First we set the Spherical Harmonics light itself to emit nothing but black,
 by adding a light to the top and bottom, both having their RGB set to zero.

     lights.Add(new Light